CORE Immediate - Adult

 After this scenario set, the learner will be able to:

-- Recognise and manage a deteriorating patient and initiate and prioritise care
+- Recognise and manage a deteriorating patient, including one with anaphylaxis, and initiate and prioritise care

 - Communicate effectively and understand the importance of, and establish, team behaviour.